spencer-shadley/completed-class/12-mysql/2-thursday-mysql-node/activities/06-iceCreamWithConnection/README.md

 - For now we will simply be creating your database in MySQL and then creating a connection to said database using Node. **Remember, you must create a database before attempting to connect to it.
 Doing otherwise will return an error.**

+- Run `iceCreamReadData.js` and ensure it works

 ## Bonus

+- Create a new database and try connecting to that database in a new `.js` file

 - Using MySQL Workbench, create a table in your database with four columns...